 I think Beethoven and Zilberman were right.
 It’s the willingness to make the little adjustments as you go.
 Accepting responsibility for your part.
 Setting aside your expectations of what things “should” be like and instead finding a way to make them beautiful just the way they are.

 Do you agree with me?
 Disagree?
 What would you say is the secret to making relationships (both friendship and romantic) last?

 I’d love to have you sign up to receive my posts by email.
-All you need to do is enter your email address below and hit the “Follow” button.
-You can also join me on my Facebook page.
+All you need to do is enter your email address below and hit the “Follow” botton.

-And don’t forget that you can receive a copy of my suspense short story “Purple” by signing up for my newsletter. <–Click right there.
+And don’t forget that you can receive a free copy of my guide Everything You Always Wanting to Know about Hiring a Freelance Editor by signing up for my newsletter. <–Click right there.
 You know you want to